vikchupak/AWS/services/auth/cognito.md

 - Federated Identity is the legacy name for Identity Pools
 - An **Identity Pool** provides **temporary AWS credentials** (via IAM roles) to authenticated users so they can access AWS services directly.
-- Amazon Cognito identity pools (federated identities) enable you to create unique identities for your users and federate them with identity providers.
+- Amazon Cognito identity pools (federated identities) enable you to create unique identities for your users and federate them with identity providers **(including `User Pool users` or `External Identity Providers like Google directly`)**.
 With an identity pool, you can obtain temporary, limited-privilege AWS credentials to access other AWS services.

 ---